Welcome to the Machine Learning Department at Carnegie Mellon University

 International students will also receive information with your I-20 Form regarding the International Student Orientation program sponsored by the Office of International Education.
 This program is mandatory.
 If you have a situation that does not allow you to attend, you will be required to attend an orientation session before the end of the first week of the semester in order for your enrollment to be complete, and to maintain your valid visa status.
 An important part of the orientation are instructions of how to obtain a social security number which you will need in order to receive your stipend.

-It is common for students studying computer science to experience administrative processing delays when getting a visa.
+It is common for students studying artificial intelligence (this is what is listed on your I-20 instead of Machine Learning) to experience administrative processing delays when getting a visa.
 If there is anything you need to do, you will be contacted with information.

 The Office of International Education provides answers to Frequently Asked Questions.